 Greensboro's ONLY After Hours Veterinary Emergency Clinic Since 1976

 The After Hours Veterinary Emergency Clinic has been a staple of the Greensboro Community for more than thirty-five years.
-With a high average case load of patients treated on an emergency basis per year, AHVEC is specially prepared to provide state of the art emergency care for your dog, cat, or other small animal pet.
+With a high average case load of patients treated on an emergency basis per year, AHVEC is specially prepared to provide state of the art emergency care for your dog and cat.
 Our veterinarians are doctors with a special interest in emergency and critical care medicine.
 Should you have an emergency with your pet after your regular veterinarian has closed for the day, feel comfortable knowing that the After Hours Veterinary Emergency Clinic has been in the business of handling such emergencies for more than 35 years and our specially trained staff will do everything that they can to make your experience as pleasant as possible.

 Continuity of Care

 24 Hour Convenience

 Because of our special relationship with Guilford College Animal Hospital, AHVEC clients with a referring veterinarian from another practice will have distinct advantages over using a traditional stand-alone emergency clinic with limited operating hours or specialty referral center where costs may be prohibitive.

 For clients of neighboring general practices you will not be forced to transfer and transport your critical pet back and forth from the regular veterinarian to the emergency clinic for ongoing critical care cases because of each facilities limited operating hours.
 These patients can stay here at AHVEC for continued care when necessary where our daytime staff at GCAH can care for your pet during the day.